 Hans-Werner Sinn studied economics in Münster and completed his doctorate and habilitation while serving as lecturer in Mannheim.

-Sinn was born in East Westphalia, has been married to Gerlinde Sinn since 1971, has three children and a number of grandchildren and resides in Gauting near Munich.
+Sinn was born in East Westphalia.
+He was married to Gerlinde Sinn from 1971 until her death in 2023, has three children and a number of grandchildren and resides in Gauting near Munich.
 He has been full professor in the Faculty of Economics at the University of Munich (LMU) since 1984 and professor emeritus as of 2016.
 Since 2017 he has been a permanent visiting professor at the University of Lucerne, and at the turn of 2019/2020 he became Head of the Regulatory Committee of the Bavarian Economic Council (WBU).

 Before becoming professor at the LMU, Sinn taught at the University of Western Ontario for two years.
 During his sabbaticals, he also conducted research at the Universities of Bergen, Stanford, Princeton, Calgary, Boston and Jerusalem as well as at the London School of Economics.
 Since 1988 Sinn has been an honorary professor at the University of Vienna.
 He has received honorary doctorates from the universities of Magdeburg, Helsinki, Prague and Leipzig as well as numerous international prizes and awards.